bashbaug/SimpleOpenCLSamples/samples/20_matrixexperiments-i8/README.md

 By default, the source matrices are populated with random data.
 When validating results, it is recommended to use either "fixed" or "identity" data.
-For best performance, use "zero" data".
+For best performance, use "zero" data.